Ryan Preece: 2017–2018: Joe Gibbs Racing

-In July 2017, he returned to the Xfinity Series, racing at Loudon in the No. 20 Toyota Camry for Joe Gibbs Racing with sponsorship from Mohawk Northeast and Mizzy Construction, finishing a career-best second behind teammate Kyle Busch.
+In July 2017, Preece returned to the Xfinity Series, racing at Loudon in the No. 20 Toyota Camry for Joe Gibbs Racing with sponsorship from Mohawk Northeast and Mizzy Construction, finishing a career-best second behind teammate Kyle Busch.
 The opportunity originally came after Kevin Manion contacted Preece about openings at JGR after the retirement of Carl Edwards.

 At Iowa, Preece returned to the No. 20 with Mohawk and Falmouth Construction sponsoring.
 Preece won the pole and held off teammate Kyle Benjamin on a late restart to win his first career Xfinity race.

 After his Iowa win, JGR announced that Preece would also drive for the team at Kentucky Speedway in September (a standalone Xfinity race), and later Homestead (where Cup drivers, regardless of experience, are prohibited from participating).
-Preece, with the American Red Cross on the No. 20 car, finished 4th at Kentucky.
+Preece, with the American Red Cross on the No. 20 car, finished fourth at Kentucky.

 Preece moved to Gibbs’ No. 18 Safelite Toyota at Homestead.
 Preece was involved in a controversy, as championship contender Elliott Sadler placed the blame on Preece for blocking him on the final restart of the season.
-Preece still managed a top 5 finish.
+Preece still managed a top-five finish.

 On November 15, 2017, it was announced that Preece would run another partial schedule with JGR in 2018, running at least ten races in the No. 18 car, sharing it with JGR Cup drivers Kyle Busch, Erik Jones and Daniel Suárez, JGR development driver Kyle Benjamin, and Australian James Davison.
-While he is listed for ten races, more races are possible.
+While he was listed for ten races, more races were possible.
 Sponsorship of Preece's races in the No. 18 would come primarily from Rheem.
 A few of the races were instead supported by Ruud and its affiliate businesses.

-Preece began his season with a 9th-place finish at California, his first time finishing outside the top 5 at Gibbs.
-He got back in the top 5 a week later at Texas.
+Preece began his season with a ninth-place finish at California, his first time finishing outside the top-five at Gibbs.
+He got back in the top-five a week later at Texas.

 Preece became eligible for the Xfinity Dash 4 Cash after his good run at Texas.
 The next week at Bristol, Preece won the race and the bonus, taking home the $100,000.
 It was Preece's second career Xfinity Series win.

 Preece did not run any of the other Dash 4 Cash races.
 He returned to the No. 18 car at Daytona.